No products in the cart.

 understanding why people become self-centered after stroke

-If a stroke occurs in this area of the brain, individuals may lose the ability to empathize with others and become unaware of how their behaviors impact those around them.
+Similarly, the brain’s anterior insula plays a role in empathetic behavior, specifically in the brain’s right hemisphere.
+If a stroke occurs in these areas of the brain, individuals may lose the ability to empathize with others.
+This can cause them to appear unaware of how their behaviors impact those around them.

 Is Self-Centered Behavior After Stroke Temporary?

-Fortunately, psychological care works in a virtuous cycle: the more care you seek, the better things will get.
+Fortunately, psychological care works in a virtuous cycle: the more care you seek, the better things will become.
 This is due to neuroplasticity, the brain’s ability to rewire itself.
+The more a skill or behavior is practiced repetitively, the more automatic that behavior will become.

 1. Gently Bring it Up

-If your loved one is being self-centered after stroke, understand that they are going through a difficult time, but also make them aware that personality changes after stroke are normal.
+If your loved one is demonstrating behavior that seems self-centered after stroke, work to understand that they are going through a difficult time.
+It can be helpful to talk with them and make them aware that personality changes after stroke are common.
+Explaining why these changes are happening can relieve some confusion and may also help them cope more effectively.

-2. Take Care of Yourself as the Caregiver to Avoid Burn-Out
+2. Take Care of Yourself to Avoid Burnout

 3. Don’t Take Things Personally